-Almost one in three pedestrians 'distracted' by mobiles while crossing streetDecember 12th, 2012 in Health
+Almost one in three pedestrians 'distracted' by mobiles while crossing streetDecember 12, 2012 in Medicine & Health / Health

 Almost one in three pedestrians is distracted by mobile devices while crossing busy road junctions, finds an observational study published online in Injury Prevention.

 Texting while crossing the road is the most distracting, and potentially most dangerous, activity, prompting the authors to suggest that a low tolerance approach similar to that taken towards drink-driving might be needed.

 They base their findings on the behaviour of more than 1000 pedestrians crossing 20 busy road junctions in the north western city of Seattle during the summer of 2012 at different times of the day.

 The observers recorded "distracting" activities, including talking on the phone, text messaging, or listening to music on mobile devices, as well as talking to others or dealing with children or pets.

 Nearly half of the observations were made in the morning rush-hour between 8 and 9 am, and just over half of those observed were aged between 25 and 44.

 Most (80%) were alone, and most (80%) obeyed the lights and crossed at the appropriate point (94%).
 However, only one in four pedestrians followed the full safety routine, including looking both ways before crossing.

 And almost one in three (just under 30%) of the 1102 pedestrians were doing something else when they crossed the road.
 Around one in 10 (11%) were listening to music; 7% were texting; and 6% were talking on the phone.